Managing AI workload costs on a budget

 • Ask for credits or test quotas for large experiments.

-Software configurations to enhance efficiency
+Software configurations to improve efficiency

 • Use concurrency limits in the inference server.
 Set a sensible request queue and reject excess traffic with a clear 429 response.